Intermission - College Guidance Notes for Undergraduate Students

 - College's Accommodation Office to clarify when the room balloting will take place (bear in mind that the relevance of this will depend on the time of year you anticipate returning to study.)

-- University's International Student Team if you are a Tier 4 student for advice on making your new visa application prior to returning to Cambridge
+- University's International Student Office if you are a Tier 4 student for advice on making your new visa application prior to returning to Cambridge

 - University Counselling Service if you were receiving support prior to intermission, speak to them if you need help sourcing access to counselling support outside the University Counselling Service whilst you are intermitting